Dissection

 Animal Welfare:

 While the act of dissection in and of itself is not inhumane, there are animal welfare implications to consider.
-For example, mistreatment of an animal at any stage from procurement, handling, transport and euthanasia warrants consideration.
-Furthermore, impacts to population levels for wild caught animals are also a concern.
-Non-animal techniques provide cost-effective methods with many benefits to both the student and teachers – besides the obvious benefits to the animals.
+For example, mistreatment of an animal at any stage (i.e. procurement, handling, transport, and euthanasia) warrants consideration.
+Furthermore, the impacts on the population levels of these animals in the wild are also a concern.
+Non-animal techniques provide cost-effective methods with many benefits to both the student and teachers – in addition to the obvious benefits to the animals.

 For centuries, animals have been used as models to aid in teaching about the human body.
-Since there were no alternatives at the time, students needed to cut open the animals to expose the internal organs.
-The advancement of new technology has led to non-animal alternatives that effective at meeting student learning outcomes.
+Since there were no alternatives at the time, students needed to cut open animals to study the internal organs.
+The advancement of new technology has led to non-animal alternatives that are just as effective at meeting student learning outcomes.

 Animal Ethics & Societal Trends:

 The use of alternatives such as software and physical models is on the rise.
-All post-secondary institutes in Canada that use animals for research, teaching or testing ascribe to the 3Rs tenant that guides the ethical use of animals in science.
-The 3Rs requires animal users to explore alternatives to reduce the number of animals.
+All post-secondary institutes in Canada that use animals for research, teaching, or testing ascribe to the 3Rs tenant that guides the ethical use of animals in science.
+The 3Rs tenant requires scientists and academics to explore alternatives to reduce the number of animals used.

 The University of Calgary Veterinary College is well-known around the world for their use of models to help veterinary students learn how to practice medicine on a variety of animal species.
 Read about resin models and horse simulators used to teach vet students in Calgary.